coff/php-test-assignment-6/README.md

+# Assignment questions answered

-# Assumptions
+## Assumptions

 1. As I understood from the document each of these tour files contain data for only one tour so there are multiple tour files for each operator.

-# i.
+## i.
 What problems do you identify in the current setup?
 Please enumerate them with a brief description of why you believe they are problems, and what risks they carry.

 1. ProcessManager spawns several TourImporters while TourProcessor has only one "Worker" that further processes the data.
 Creating tour files as described in the document seems like a fairly simple / quick task as it only outputs